go-vikunja/vikunja/docs/models-services.md

 import TaskModel from './task' import UserModel from './user'

-export default class ListModel extends AbstractModel {
+export default class ProjectModel extends AbstractModel {

 	constructor(data) {
 		// The constructor of AbstractModel handles all the default parsing.